Search

 Background Subtraction and Image Stitching

-• Background Subtraction: Background subtraction algorithms, like MOG2 and KNN, isolate moving objects in video streams.
-These methods use a contrast-based approach, differentiating foreground and background elements.
+• Background Subtraction.
+Background subtraction algorithms, like MOG2 and KNN, isolate moving objects in video streams.
+These methods use a contrast-based approach, contrasting between foreground and background elements.
 Evaluation metrics often include precision, recall, and F1 score to assess the accuracy of object detection and delineation.

 Applications built with OpenCV

-Most people are aware of computer vision being widely popular in security and surveillance.
+Most people know computer vision is widely popular in security and surveillance.
 Some people are aware of niche applications in safety monitoring, unmanned flying vehicles (drones), or biomedical analysis.
-But few are aware of how pervasive machine vision has become in industrial manufacturing – virtually everything that is mass-produced has been automatically inspected at some point using computer vision.
+However, few are aware of how pervasive machine vision has become in industrial manufacturing.
+Computer vision systems have inspected virtually everything mass-produced.

 Since OpenCV is a development kit, there are countless use cases you can build with OpenCV, including: